sudo-nymd/text-parser/README.md

-# TEXT-PARSER
+# A Simple Parser of Text

 A simple, yet flexible library for extracting specialized tokens out of text.
+After maintaining a library of Regular Expressions for years, I was inspired to build a number of parsers after taking [Dmitry Soshnikov's](http://dmitrysoshnikov.com/) excellent Udemy course [Building a Parser from Scratch](https://www.udemy.com/course/parser-from-scratch/).

 # Getting Started